 Archers.
 They can go down easily enough when you close the distance, but they always fight in conjunction with a crowd of melee attackers.
 Failing to avoid their arrows on top of all the other attacks coming your way will make short work of you.

 Sirens, Erynias, and harpies are all over Skellige and make exploring a chore.
 They come in swarms, and they are usually flying, so it takes forever to shoot them down one by one with the crossbow and finish them off with your sword.
+Sure, even at higher levels, they're comparatively weaker enemies that don't do a lot of damage and don't have a ton of hit points.
+Regardless, their erratic flight patterns make them tough to hit without better-than-average timing, and they can really wear down your stamina when they attack in larger flocks.
 You get an item later that stuns several sirens and Erynias at once, but it doesn't kill them, does not work on harpies, and if you are sailing they fall into the ocean and immediately recover.
+You can also level up the power and radius of your Aard sign, which knocks them out of the sky and stuns them for a chance at a one-button insta-kill.
+Not that this helps a lot when you're in a boat anywhere in Skellige, since they delight in swooping down and attacking said boat out of nowhere, usually managing to bite off a giant chunk of the hull (which can sink you if it happens too many times) by the time the controls let you step away from the hull and draw your sword.

 If you spared Síle in the second game Letho tells you that it was no mercy to leave her to the hands of Redania's witch hunters like that.
 You will eventually find her in a dungeon in Oxenfurt, brutally tortured to an inch of her life and begging for a Mercy Kill.

 At the end of the second game, Geralt dismissed Letho's plan, saying that "the North could be united like never before."
-He turns out to be correct, but while Radovid does indeed unite the North and halts Nilfgaard's invasion, he ends up becoming a more cruel tyrant than Emhyr.
+He turns out to be correct, but while Radovid does indeed unite the North and halts Nilfgaard's invasion, he ends up becoming a tyrant on par with Emhyr.
 And if Radovid isn't killed, then things will go From Bad to Worse.

 Ciri acts very friendly to a waitress named Bea, hugging her, saying how great it is to see her again, and buying her a gift so Bea will have something to remember Ciri by.
 Even Geralt picks up on the subtext and lightly teases her about it.